WaylonWalker/waylonwalkerv2/src/pages/blog/goals-2019.md

 ### Leave a Legacy

 I want to leave behind a legacy that I can be proud of.
-I want to be known for bringing a positive attitude that
+I want to be known for bringing a positive attitude that inspires others to do their best work, enourage others, and work as a team.
+It is in my blood to help as many people as I can.
+I am in a unique role and have a unique skill set that allows me to do what would take some hours and days in minutes and hours.
+I really enjoy helping these folks, but I know many of them are smart enough to do it on their own, they just do not know where to get started.
+For this reason I really want to amp up my docs this year.
+I want people to be able to answer 80% of their questions right from the docs before needing to come to me to get started.
+I want this to be part of the legacy that I leave with my projects for the next person that encounters them.

 ---